omkarr7/Email-Automa/README.md

 # Job Outreach Automation

 A cautious, resumable job-opportunity outreach pipeline for India (Bengaluru, Mumbai, Pune).
+But you can tailor it to your region and your job preferences. 😌

 It now runs in a free-by-default mode: no paid APIs are required for the core prepare, send, monitor and nudge workflow.
+(You can add your paid APIs for best results)

 ## What it does